-With pre-commit installed as a git hook for verifying commits, the pre-commit hooks configured in . pre-commit-config.yaml for Briefcase must all pass before the commit is successful.
+When you commit any change, pre-commit will run automatically.
 If there are any issues found with the commit, this will cause your commit to fail.
 Where possible, pre-commit will make the changes needed to correct the problems it has found:

 '''

-reformatted some/interesting_file.py

-All done!

-1 file reformatted.

 (venv) $ git add some/interesting_file.py

 (venv) $ git commit -m "Minor change"

-check toml.....(no files to check)Skipped

-check yaml......(no files to check)Skipped

-isort......Passed

-pyupgrade......Passed

-docformatter......Passed

-black.....Failed
+black......Failed

 - hook id: black

 - files were modified by this hook

 reformatted some/interesting_file.py

 All done!

 1 file reformatted.

 flake8......Passed

-(venv) C:\...>git add some/interesting_file.py

-(venv) C:\...>git commit -m "Minor change"

-check toml.....(no files to check)Skipped
+check toml......(no files to check) Skipped

-check yaml.....(no files to check)Skipped
+check yaml.....(no files to check) Skipped

-pyupgrade.....Passed

-black.....Failed

-- hook id: black

-- files were modified by this hook

-reformatted some/interesting_file.py

-All done!

-1 file reformatted.

-flake8......Passed
+pyupgrade......Passed

+docformatter......Passed

 '''